bakerte/DMRGenie.jl/README.md

 ## Setup

-Navigate to the `tensez` directory once the repository has been cloned and then into the `DMRGenie` folder within it.
+Navigate to the `DMRGenie.jl` directory once the repository has been cloned and then into the `DMRGenie` folder within it.

 Install the necessary packages with instantiate.

 ```
-cd("tensez/DMRGenie")
+cd("DMRGenie.jl/DMRGenie")
 ] instantiate
 ```

-## Running the App
+## Running the App locally

 In order to run the app locally, Julia 1.9.x is required.

+### The simple way

+Go to the `DMRGenie` directory (NOT `DMRGenie.jl`) and execute the command `./run.sh`.

+The app should start and open your browser to the website automatically.
+If your browser is not opened, then simply go to the URL http://127.0.0.1:8000

+### The in depth way (under the hood)

 The app must be activated by running the following from the `DMRGenie` directory